Desgard/SwiftGG-Translation-Demo/README.md

-# SwiftGG Translation Demo

 ![](bg.png)

-收录个人为SwiftGG投稿文章中的示例Demo

----
+# SwiftGG Translation Code Demo

 ## Designing Animations with UIViewPropertyAnimator in iOS 10 and Swift 3